 Philip Johnson was one of the major figures involved with the design of Lincoln Center, completing the New York State Theater (now the David H. Koch Theater) in 1964 as the home of the New York City Ballet.
 Johnson also designed the original fountain in the plaza (destroyed).
 The east lobby of the State Theater contains a monumental work, “Numbers, 1964,” by Jasper Johns, made from Sculpmetal.
 Composed of separate panels bolted together, this is the largest of Johns’ Numbers series and is his only public work of art.
-The size of each panel was determined by the size of his friend, choreographer Merce Cunningham’s foot, and Cunningham’s footprint can be seen towards the upper right.
+The size of each panel was determined by the foot size of his friend, choreographer Merce Cunningham, whose footprint can be seen towards the upper right.

 In 1997, British-born City Ballet soloist Christopher Wheeldon choreographed his first ballet for the company.
 In 2001 he became the company’s first resident choreographer and one of the world’s most sought after choreographers.

 New York City Opera relocated from City Center, where it had performed from 1944 to 1966, to the New York State Theater at Lincoln Center, where it remained until 2010.
 As at City Center, the company featured the operas of a number of significant 20th century gay composers.
-Among them were Benjamin Britten‘s Albert Herring (1971) and Paul Bunyan (1998); Lee Hoiby‘s Summer and Smoke (1972); Leonard Bernstein‘s “Opera House Version” of Candide (1982); Tobias Picker‘s Emmeline (1998); Virgil Thomson‘s The Mother of Us All (2000); Jake Heggie‘s Dead Man Walking (2002); and Samuel Barber‘s Vanessa (2007).
-Harvey Milk (1995), an opera by Stewart Wallace about San Francisco’s first gay elected official, Harvey Milk, had, according to the New York Times, probably “the first homosexual loves scenes in an opera house.”
+Among them were Albert Herring (1971) and Paul Bunyan (1998) by Benjamin Britten; Summer and Smoke (1972) by Lee Hoiby; “Opera House Version” of Candide (1982) by Leonard Bernstein; Emmeline (1998) by Tobias Picker; The Mother of Us All (2000) by Virgil Thomson; Dead Man Walking (2002) by Jake Heggie; and Vanessa (2007) by Samuel Barber.
+Harvey Milk (1995), an opera by Stewart Wallace about San Francisco’s first gay elected official, Harvey Milk, had, according to the New York Times, probably “the first homosexual love scenes in an opera house.”